Creating a Basic Driving Robot#

 Creating and filling the constructor#

-Now that we have created the SparkMaxes and the Drive Constants we must initialize them and tell them what port on the roboRIO they are on.
+Now that we have created the motor variables and the Drive Constants we must initialize them and tell them what port on the roboRIO they are on.

 - This initializes a new SparkMax,